 Q: Why is there a ban on the use of tobacco products on UCLA Health properties?

-A: Being completely smoke & tobacco-free, also us to further our mission and in doing so, we set an example of wellness and prevention that is important to our patients, employees and community.
+A: Being completely smoke & tobacco-free, allows us to further our mission and in doing so, we set an example of wellness and prevention that is important to our patients, employees and community.

 Q: What does smoke & tobacco-free mean?